johan140391/TCM/README.md

 ### Overview

 - **`TCM.py`**: This script contains the complete implementation of the TCM (Tensor Confusion Matrix) for immediate use.
-- **`Experiments` folder**: This directory includes all Python scripts used for the experimental setups and evaluations.
+- **`Experiments`**: This directory includes all Python scripts used for the experimental setups and evaluations.

 ### Data and Model Weights